 Puli – Sun Moon Lake

 Today, head to the flat and fertile land of Changhua County, sometimes known as the ‘breadbasket’ of Taiwan.
-Visit Longshan Temple and its beautiful grounds.
-Today we also visit the fishing village of Wanggong where there is the chance to go oyster picking, discover mangroves filled with water birds, fiddler crabs and mudskippers, and of course, sample plenty of local seafood including clams, crabs and oysters.
-Travel on to Taichung where we stay the night.
-Our hotel is close to the Fenchia Night Market, a great place to head or dinner or a snack this evening.
+Visit Longshan Temple and explore the beautiful gardens on site.
+Continue to the fishing village of Fangyuan, where you will have the chance to go oyster picking and discover water birds, fiddler crabs and mudskippers.
+There will also be the chance to sample local seafood like clams, crabs and oysters.
+In the afternoon, travel to Taichung.
+Your accommodation this evening is close to the Fenchia Night Market, a great place to head or dinner or a snack this evening.

 Your trip comes to an end after breakfast this morning.
-There are no activities planned for the day, and you’re free to leave the hotel at any time.
-Additional accommodation can be arranged if you are extending your stay.
+There are no activities planned for the day, and you’re free to leave the hotel at any time after check out.

 Deze reis heeft veel mogelijke vertrekdata.
 Geef hieronder aan welke reisperiode voor jou het beste uitkomt.